There are thousands of different foods available to us, and each one has a unique composition.

 Both omega-3 and omega-6 are essential fatty acids which our body requires – but the two should be relatively balanced.

 Historically, the omega 6 to 3 ratio in humans was around 2 to 1, but at present, the average ratio is over 15 to 1 which is harmful to health (9).

-Vegetable oils are predominantly polyunsaturated fat (PUFA), making them unsuitable for high-heat cooking since they are prone to oxidation.
+Vegetable oils are predominantly polyunsaturated fat (PUFA), making them prone to oxidation at high temperatures.